AAAAAHui/SKOS_in_EA/README.md

 > * Have some Object types that have been through function 1 “Interpret Objecttypes”, and connectors between them
 > * Select the **Diagram** from the “Browser -> Project”, where you want to check any inappropriate happened
 > * Right click the **Diagram**, and go to “Specialize -> Scripts -> Check Inappropriate Connectors"

+## Change Parameters
+Please go to the “Scripting -> Scripts -> Others -> Parameters”, and verify the parameters according to the comments in that script.